-Moving into a retirement community is a big step in anybody's life.
-Whether you're considering making the change for yourself or are planning on behalf of a parent, finding the right retirement community to provide adequate care is hugely important.
+Moving into a senior living community is a big step in anybody's life.
+Whether you're considering making the change for yourself or are planning on behalf of a parent, finding the right community to provide adequate care is hugely important.
 When making a retirement community the new home for you or a loved one, there are a number of considerations to take into account.
 However, at the top of that list is determining what level of care will be needed in retirement living.

 There are varying levels of senior care that retirement communities provide (some may have more services or equipment than others), which may impact your search.
 Aligning care needs with retirement community options can help you find that perfect fit.

 So how do you go about assessing the care needs of you or a loved one and what is required of a senior living community?
 Here's where to begin:

 The first step in evaluating care needs is looking at how easily your parent can perform regular daily tasks like getting dressed, grooming, doing laundry, cleaning personal spaces, eating, going to the bathroom and getting around.
 All of these activities can become slightly harder with age, a reality which may need to be planned for in your retirement community search.
 For many, taking care of themselves isn't an issue and their mobility is just fine, which would indicate an arrangement like independent senior living would work.
 However, if there's difficulty experienced in bathing or getting dressed, an assisted living option would be more beneficial.
 Regardless of whether you or a loved one needs help now, making sure your chosen community has these options and services available is best practice in these situations.